michaelkolber/classbase/README.md

-# Database API
+# Classbase

+Classbase is a database and associated API for accessing the database.

-This contains the database API.
-It is currently a private-facing API, but it may be turned into a public-facing API if the need arises.
+The API is currently a private-facing API, but it may be turned into a public-facing API if the need arises.
 It is being built under the premise that it will one day be publicly exposed.

 The API exposes a PostgreSQL database containing information on courses and professors.

-It also exposes correlations that we may want to use.
+The database and API server can be run using Docker.

 There are a few terms to become familiar with:
 - **Course:** A generic course given at a college.
 E.g. 'CSCI 120'.